tlswg/tls13-spec/draft-ietf-tls-tls13.md

   size?
 In particular, the certificate and certificate request handshake messages can be large enough to require fragmentation.

--  Do you ignore the TLS record layer version number in all TLS records? (see {{backward-compatibility}})
+-  Do you ignore the TLS record layer version number in all unencrypted TLS records? (see {{backward-compatibility}})

 -  Have you ensured that all support for SSL, RC4, EXPORT ciphers, and